azat-co/practicalnode/chapter6/chapter6.md

 # Using Sessions and OAuth to Authorize and Authenticate Users in Node.js Apps

 Security is an important aspect of any real-world web application.
 This is especially true nowadays, because our apps don’t function in silos anymore.
-We, as developers, can and should leverage numerous third-party services (e.g., Twitter, GitHub) or become service providers ourselves (e.g., provide a public API).
+We, as developers, can and should leverage numerous third-party services (e.g., Google, Twitter, GitHub) or become service providers ourselves (e.g., provide a public API).

 We can makes our apps and communications secure with the usage of various approaches, such as token-based authentication and/or OAuth(<http://oauth.net>).
 Therefore, in this practical guide, I dedicate the whole chapter to matters of authorization, authentication, OAuth, and best practices.
 We'll look at the following topics: